bocks/fotos/README.md

 ### Edit & Delete Story Arcs

-A story arc can now be edited by changing its associated date range, or deleted entirely.
+* A story arc can now be edited by changing its associated date range, or deleted entirely.

 ![Edit & Delete Story Arcs](mockups/screen-edit-story-arcs.png)

 ### Swap & Blacklist Photos from Story Arcs

-An undesired photo that appears in a story arc may be swapped out for a replacement and marked for exclusion in any future story arcs.
+* An undesired photo that appears in a story arc may be swapped out for a replacement.
+* It will also be marked for exclusion in any future story arcs.

 ![Swap & Blacklist Photos from Story Arcs](mockups/screen-swap-photos.png)

 ### Create Photo Collage & Share to Facebook

-A story arc can now be compiled into a single collage and posted to that user's Facebook feed.
+* A story arc can now be compiled into a single collage and posted to that user's Facebook feed.

 ![Create Photo Collage & Share to Facebook](mockups/screen-photo-collage.png)